Supply Chain Sustainability Reporting with Python

 Visual Insights

-You can observe where you have the majority of CO2 emissions (large bubbles) with a colour coding by transportation mode.
+You can observe where you have the highest CO2 emissions (large bubbles) with colour-coded transportation modes.

 Product Portfolio Insights